Izzlyb/module_14_algorithmic_trading/README.md

 # Submission
 To submit your Challenge assignment, click Submit, and then provide the URL of your GitHub repository for grading.

+# Create an Evaluation Report

+We tried a neural network model as a second alternative to predict the price of the stock and we could not find the same level of accuracy in the prediction.
+The SVM model worked much better.
+We even provided more indicator to analyze the trend and this did not help the learning model achive better performance.